Corporate Governance

 Audit & Supervisory Board Meeting

 The Audit & Supervisory Board, which comprises five members (three of whom are independent outside Audit & Supervisory Board members), provides a checking function from an external viewpoint.
 All Audit & Supervisory Board members regularly exchange opinions with board members, including outside members of the board, executive officers, and an independent auditor, as well as with the Audit Department and other entities.
 In this way, Audit & Supervisory Board members strive to ensure the legality, appropriateness, and efficiency of business execution.
 The Audit & Supervisory Board meets in principle once a month.
 Audits conducted by Audit & Supervisory Board members are carried out per the audit policies and plans approved by the Audit & Supervisory Board and reported to the Board of Directors meeting.
-Audit & Supervisory Board members implement audits on the execution of duties by members of the board, emphasizing internal control with a particular focus on compliance and risk management.
+Audit & Supervisory Board members implement audits on the execution of duties by members of the board.
 An audit is also conducted regarding the appropriateness of the results of the inspection by the independent auditor.
 Dedicated staff members are assigned to assist with the duties of Audit & Supervisory Board members, including outside auditors.

 Skill Matrix

-Toyota Tsusho will pursue its “Be the Right ONE” vision to shape the future as it advances to its next new stage.
+Toyota Tsusho will pursue its “Be the Right ONE” vision to shape the future.
 By doing so it aims to create distinctive forms of value that contribute to society and protect the environment and thereby establish business domains linked to its unique strengths.
 Toward this goal, the Board of Directors meeting has established a skill matrix covering the expertise required of members of the Board and Audit & Supervisory Board members to enable the Board of Directors meeting to make decisions and supervise management appropriately.

 The capabilities and experience of board and Audit & Supervisory Board members are as below.